mitrofmep/Revit-API-scripts/README.md

-# Some useful Dynamo scripts for Autodesk Revit
+# Dynamo Scripts for Revit
-HVAC, MEP, Electricity, FR.
+Some useful Dynamo scripts for Autodesk Revit - HVAC, MEP, Electricity, FR.